fwinkelbauer/chunkyard/README.md

 - Strong encryption (AES Galois/Counter Mode using a 256 bit key)
 - Ability to copy from/to other repositories
 - Verifiable backups
 - Minimal dependencies.
-Currently the Chunkyard binary utilizes two packages:
-  - `commandlineparser`to create the command line interface
+The Chunkyard binary only utilizes the `commandlineparser` package to create its command line interface
-  - `Newtonsoft.Json` to work with JSON data until I can switch to `System.Text.Json`

 ## Not Goals